plutarc

 Getting Started

-Go from sign-up to your first live trading bot in minutes.
+Go from sign-up to your first trading bot in minutes — live or paper trading.

 Prerequisites